Dubai Car Rental

 Mall of the Emirates

 Mercato, on Jumeirah Beach Road, is a Renaissance-themed shopping mall, and the Mall of the Emirates not only has many luxury designer stores but also a Ski Centre!
 The Gold Souk is a traditional market specialising in selling gold, and the visitor will be dazzled by the glitter and opulence.
-For a glimpse into “how the other half lives”, the 7-star Burj al-Arab Hotel is an eye-opener, and not to be missed on your visit are the Burj Khalifa, the world’s tallest building, and the 270 metre dancing Dubai Fountain.
-There are some fascinating places to explore in the area, so having booked car rental through GoCarRental.com try a trip to Al Ain, the Garden City, and Jebel Hafeet, the highest point in the UAE.
+For a glimpse into “how the other half lives”, the 7-star Burj al-Arab Hotel is an eye-opener, and not to be missed on your visit are the Burj Khalifa, the world’s tallest building, and the 270-metre dancing Dubai Fountain.
+There are some fascinating places to explore in the area, so having booked a car rental through GoCarRental.com try a trip to Al Ain, the Garden City, and Jebel Hafeet, the highest point in the UAE.
 The route has breathtaking views.
-Khor Fakkan offers a break from the pace of city life, wonderful scuba diving on coral reefs, the most picturesque situation in the UAE, and is only a two hours’ drive from Dubai.
+Khor Fakkan offers a break from the pace of city life, wonderful scuba diving on coral reefs, the most picturesque situation in the UAE, and is only a two-hour drive from Dubai.

 Driving Around Dubai

-The roads in the city and across the emirates are superb, as you would expect, although the system of junction numbering can be confusing and signs are in Arabic, so satnav is definitely a requirement.
-Dubai is car city, and getting around easy, but first-time drivers in the city will find the driving style sometimes fast and aggressive.
+The roads in the city and across the Emirates are superb, as you would expect, although the system of junction numbering can be confusing and signs are in Arabic, so satnav is definitely a requirement.
+Dubai is a car city, and getting around is easy, but first-time drivers in the city will find the driving style sometimes fast and aggressive.
 Dubai’s road toll collection system – Salik – uses a tag on the vehicle windscreen to record it as it passes through a tolling point.
 Your car rental company will explain the system to you.
 Driving from Dubai Airport to downtown Dubai is straightforward – taking the Sheikh Rashid Bridge over the river from the airport, and joining the E11 which leads into the city.